adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-11-15-writing-an-elf-parsing-library-part2-piloting-the-library.md

 From now on, any data structure we define, it'll come with a set of functions, present specifically to interact with them - initialization, deinitialization, any operation relevant to that data structure.

+## 4. Initializing every file in the library's sourcecode

+Every file in the library's sourcecode, be it a C sourcefile or a header file, should have the following.

+1. Filename
+2. Description
+3. License

+Header files should have the conditional compilation check which makes sure it is included once.

-## 4. What are our library's features?
+## 5. What are our library's features?

 We need to be clear on what our library does - its features.